 My personal preference is for a brighter tone to my voice recordings.
-If that were the only consideration I would say the iPhone internal mic was the winner.
+If that were the only consideration, I would say the iPhone internal mic was the winner.
 However, the benefits of using a budget lavalier mic would bump the iPhone’s internal mic down to the last place.

 The more bassy tone of the lav mics can easily be adjusted.
-A little high-end sparkle and a slight roll-off below 1kHz makes a big difference to all three lavalier mics.
+A little high-end sparkle and a slight roll-off below 1kHz makes a significant difference to all three lavalier mics.
 To give your voice a bit more presence, apply the multiband compressor in Adobe Audition with the Broadcast preset.
 You will need to ease it off a little,

 The lav mics in my order of

 Last update on 2021-05-17 / Affiliate links / Images from Amazon Product Advertising API